peter-leonov/react-redux-flow-typed/README.md

+## Expectations

+OwnProps has to be of an exact type.

 ## Placeholders

 The rule of thumb is: if something gets fishy, then just provide more concrete types instead of `_`.
 Split the big `Props` in `OwnProps`, `StateProps` and `DispatchProps` and provide to the `connect()` function.